MrGasS/Mac_DB15_to_VGA-pinheader/README.md

 # Mac DB15 to VGA

 This is a classic Macintosh DB15 video out to VGA adapter.
 It's uses the same dip switch settings as the Sony MacView and Unimac 82D.
+CUSTOMIZED FOR PIN HEADERS BY MRGASS AKA S.E.M.M.

 [Dip Switch Settings](docs/manuals)